 Almac – 9.6 = 78.125x

-Keep in mind that seeing conditions may make it difficult to resolve double stars tighter than 2″ in separation, plus you risk magnifying more than what the telescope can theoretically resolve when using smaller telescopes.
-If your telescope can resolve much more than the best minimal magnification, then have at it and see how high you can go!
+Keep in mind that seeing conditions may make it difficult to resolve double stars tighter than 2″ in separation, plus you risk making it appear dimmer and magnifying more than you can resolve.

-Open Star Clusters – Some open clusters such as the Pleiades are visible with the naked eye, and through a telescope should only be viewed at LOW power to see the entire cluster.
-Others such as The Double Cluster (Caldwell 14), Ptolemy’s Cluster (M7), and Beehive Cluster (M44) are visible as fuzzy smudges to the naked eye, and through telescopes at low power reveal a large group of stars.
+Some open clusters such as the Pleiades are visible with the naked eye, and through a telescope should only be viewed at LOW power to see the entire cluster.
+Others such as The Double Cluster (Caldwell 14), Ptolemy’s Cluster (M7), and Beehive Cluster (M44) are visible as fuzzy smudges to the naked eye, and through binoculars/ telescopes at low power reveal large groups of stars.
 Some of them form shapes after their namesakes, such as Caldwell 13 (the Owl Cluster), M6 (Butterfly Cluster) and M11 (Wild Duck Cluster).

 Through telescopes, you can see some structure and glow from the gas clouds. but don’t expect them to look like their pictures.
 Medium to large nebulae (10-30″ or larger) are best viewed at low power, with one exception – M42 (the Orion Nebula) looks great at any magnification.